secretstartups/handbook/content/handbook/security/security-operations/secops-oncall.md

 Alert triage is a continuous task on weekdays and a task that should be done at least once a day on weekends.

-Any alert can be converted to an incident and assigned to another team member following the triage delegation guidelines.
+Any alert can be converted to an incident and assigned to another team member following the triage delegation guidelines above.

 ## Incident Ownership